schldwcht/nos.nl-news-in-pictures/README.md

 Open an issue on this repository via GitHub and follow the issue template questions.

 ___
 License: [CC-BY](https://creativecommons.org/licenses/by/3.0/).
 The information and code of this repository is provided free of charge for personal use, without warranty or assumed liability of any kind.
-It is not allowed to use or include this data in commercial products or offerings.
 The example photo used in this README.md is copyright by https://github.com/schldwcht.